What is HubSpot Copilot? A practical guide to its features and limits

 Here are a few things it can do in practice:

-• Summarization: Got a long call log or a messy email chain?
+• Summarization: Got a long call log or a detailed email chain?
 It can boil it down to a few key bullet points so you can get up to speed quickly.

-• Data Management: It can help with cleaning up your CRM data, changing property formats, or answering simple questions about your reports (like "show me deals we closed last quarter").
+• Data management: It can help with cleaning up your CRM data, changing property formats, or answering questions about your reports (like "show me deals we closed last quarter").

-Its real value is in making things faster for teams who are already all-in on the HubSpot CRM.
+Its real value is in making things faster for teams who are already utilizing the HubSpot CRM for their daily operations.

 Breeze Agents: Automating specific marketing, sales, and service tasks

-You can think of Breeze Agents as specialized AI employees that you can set up to handle more complicated, multi-step tasks on their own.
+You can think of Breeze Agents as specialized AI tools that you can set up to handle more complicated, multi-step tasks on their own.

 Here are the main agents and what they do: